 This normalization discussion is not pedantic, and the importance of correct normalization is shown in Figure 2.1.
 The right three images are example eigenvectors of the symmetric graph Laplacian $L_s$ .
-Notice that the eigenvectors form reasonable segmentation of the images.
+Note that the eigenvectors form reasonable segmentation of the images.
 For example, the second eigenvector distinguishes between the sky and cows, the third eigenvector separates the cows from the background, and the fourth eigenvector separates the two cows.
-The left three images are examples eigenvalues of the unnormalized Laplacian L. The spectrum of the unnormalized Laplacian (2.4) is dominated by large spikes at a few pixels.
+The left three images are example eigenvalues of the unnormalized Laplacian L. The spectrum of the unnormalized Laplacian (2.4) is dominated by large spikes at a few pixels.
 In contrast, the eigenfunctions on the normalized symmetric Laplacian (2.6) provide appealing segmentations of the image.

 2.5.
-Semi-supervised Learning (SSL) on Graphs.
+Semisupervised learning (SSL) on graphs.
 There are numerous approaches to SSL using graph theory, and we mention a few that are related to this work.
-The work of Coifman, Szlam and others [15, 47] demonstrate techniques to learn classes using a diffusion framework.
-Their technique implements the Geometric Diffusion framework with a random walk probability interpretation.
+The work of Coifman, Szlam, and others [15, 47] demonstrates techniques for learning classes using a diffusion framework.
+Their technique implements the geometric diffusion framework with a random walk probability interpretation.
 Instead of minimizing an energy functional, they find a time s when the marginal between known classes is maximized and then classify the rest of the samples using this diffusion time s.
 The final segmentation is dominated by the smallest eigenvalues of the random walk graph Laplacian.
-In contrast our method is based on an extension of a nonlinear geometric segmentation method applied to general graphs rather than lattices embedded in Euclidean space.
+In contrast, our method is based on an extension of a nonlinear geometric segmentation method applied to general graphs rather than lattices embedded in Euclidean space.

-The work of Gilboa and Osher [28, 29] is another closely related technique, inspired in part by earlier work of Morel et al [9] for denoising.
-They use the graph Laplacian with an explicit forward time stepping scheme.
+The work of Gilboa and Osher [28, 29] is another closely related technique, inspired in part by earlier work of Buades, Coll, and Morel [9] for denoising.
+They use the graph Laplacian with an explicit forward time-stepping scheme.
 The explicit time stepping introduces a stiffness constraint (discussed below) that slows the rate of convergence.
-Furthermore, their algorithm is stopped at an arbitrary stopping time while the technique proposed here has an automated stopping criteria.
+Furthermore, their algorithm is stopped at an arbitrary stopping time, while the technique proposed here has an automated stopping criterion.

-In the paper [29], a nonlinear nonlocal TV based method is developed which has remarkable results for texture-based inpainting, although the computational time is not so fast.
+In [29], a nonlinear nonlocal TV-based method is developed which has remarkable results for texture-based inpainting, although the computational time is not so fast.
 Our method is a different way of approaching this problem by using the GL functional instead of TV and by taking advantage of fast algorithms for the minimization problem by using the Nyström extension for the graph Laplacian.

-Now we show how to use the Ginzburg-Landau energy on graphs in a semisupervised learning application.
-Assume we have data organized in a graphical structure in which each graph node $z_i \in Z$ corresponds to a data vector $x_i$ and the weights between the nodes are constructed using a method such as the ones described in Section 2.2.
-The goal is to perform a binary segmention of the data on the graph based on a known subset of nodes (possibly very small) which we denote by $Z{data}$ .
+Now we show how to use the GL energy on graphs in an SSL application.
+Assume we have data organized in a graphical structure in which each graph node $z_i \in Z$ corresponds to a data vector $x_i$ and the weights between the nodes are constructed using a method such as those described in section 2.2.
+The goal is to perform a binary segmentation of the data on the graph based on a known subset of nodes (possibly very small) which we denote by $Z{data}$ .
 We denote by $\lambda$ the characteristic function of $Z{data}$ :

-$$\lambda(z) = \begin{cases} 1 & \text{if } z \in Z{data} \\ 0 & \text{otherwise.} \end{cases}$$
+$$\lambda(z) = \begin{cases} 1 & \text{if } z \in Z{data}, \\ 0 & \text{otherwise.} \end{cases}$$

 The graph segmentation problem automatically finds a decomposition of the vertices Z into disjoint sets $Z{in} \cup Z{out}$ .
-These will be computed by assigning $\pm 1$ to each of the nodes using a variational procedure of minimizing a Ginzburg-Landau functional.
-The known data involves a subset of nodes for which +1 or -1 is already assigned, and denoted by $u_0$ in the variational method.
+These will be computed by assigning $\pm 1$ to each of the nodes using a variational procedure of minimizing a GL functional.
+The known data involves a subset of nodes for which +1 or -1 is already assigned and denoted by $u_0$ in the variational method.

-The Ginzburg-Landau functional for SSL is
+The GL functional for SSL is